 This is caused due to the side effects of the pain-relieving drugs in the epidural.
 It can be treated by changing the medication.

 Epidural anaesthesia is considered to be a highly effective form of pain relief during childbirth.
 With so many side effects, it cannot be considered to be absolutely safe for the mother and the baby.
-Having said that it is beneficial in more ways than one during childbirth, it is best to avoid using it frequently, for every child delivery that you may have.
+Having said that it is beneficial in more ways than one during childbirth, it is best to avoid using it unless needed.

 Also Read: How to Achieve Painless Normal Delivery